 Within the limitations imposed by the fact that ultimate authority rests with the Board of Trustees of Tyler Junior College and is delegated by that body to the various administrative levels, the Senate will have the following powers: (Revised April 2014)

 Section 1: The Senate will represent and act for the faculty in all matters of general policy affecting the welfare of Tyler Junior College, and will act in an advisory, planning and consultative capacity to the administration of the college.

 Section 2: The Senate will establish its own agenda.

-Section 3: After prior notice of at least two weeks, the Senate will have the power to amend the constitution by two-thirds votes of those present and voting.
-The Senate will have the power to adopt and amend such by laws as are consistent with this constitution at any General Faculty Senate meeting with a plurality vote.
+Section 3: After prior notice of at least two weeks, the Senate will have the power to amend the constitution by a two-thirds vote of those present and voting.
+The Senate will have the power to adopt and amend such By Laws as are consistent with this constitution at any General Faculty Senate meeting with a plurality vote.
 (Revised Nov.
 2016)